-And while more integration between your SIS and LMS is often desired, and in many cases logical, making it work can be hard.
+And while more integration between your SIS and LMS is often desired, and in many cases, logical, making it work can be hard.
 As Allen Chen, chief information officer at Muhlenberg College in Pennsylvania, put it, “you have to find a company that’s good at both, and that’s really difficult.”

 In fact, at present, while integration between your SIS and LMS is seen by many institutions as desirable, none of the most widely used student information systems have an LMS directly integrated with it.
 That said, here are the best options,

-Ellucian’s different CRM options, Banner, Colleague, and PowerCampus Student are all part of larger ERPs that provide many of the other customer management tools, but none of them are directly integrated with a LMS.
+Ellucian’s different CRM options, Banner, Colleague, and PowerCampus Student are all part of larger ERPs that provide many of the other customer management tools, but none of them are directly integrated with an LMS.

 The same is true of Jenzabar, PeopleSoft Campus, and CampusNexus.

-The efficacy, and ease of use, of these pairings will vary.
+The efficacy and ease of use, of these pairings will vary.

 The Good and Bad News

-The good news is that these ERPs, CRMs, and SISs all offer, or will soon be offering cloud based solutions to improve mobility.
+The good news is that these ERPs, CRMs, and SISs all offer, or will soon be offering cloud-based solutions to improve mobility.
 But, full LMS integration still seems to be waiting just over the horizon.